apachecn/pytorch-doc-zh/docs/1.0/nn.md

 class torch.nn.SmoothL1Loss(size_average=None, reduce=None, reduction='mean')
 ```

 Creates a criterion that uses a squared term if the absolute element-wise error falls below 1 and an L1 term otherwise.
-It is less sensitive to outliers than the &lt;cite&gt;MSELoss&lt;/cite&gt; and in some cases prevents exploding gradients (e.g. see “Fast R-CNN” paper by Ross Girshick).
+It is less sensitive to outliers than the `MSELoss` and in some cases prevents exploding gradients (e.g. see “Fast R-CNN” paper by Ross Girshick).
 Also known as the Huber loss:

 ![](img/cd503c18d22f0e18a5109f3f13d028b2.jpg)